abid-mujtaba/urdu-latex/README.md

 We will be using XeTeX for this purpose.
 XeTeX is a variant of TeX that supports unicode.
 This is essential since unicode greatly simplifies typing and storing Urdu characters in a digital format.
 We will be using the *xelatex* binary which couples XeTeX and LaTeX.

-The 'bidi' TeX package is what makes type-setting Urdu possible.
 In this repo I demonstrate how to use XeTeX to type-set both Urdu prose and poetry, the latter revealing the elegance that is possible only with XeTeX.

+Browse the *samples* folder to get an idea of what is achievable using LaTeX to type-set Urdu.

 ## Installation